iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.21/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.onemedical.android 1 reviews"/>
 </p>

+> Money-grabbing company.
+They require you to book an appointment for literally everything, so that they can bill your insurance.
+A few days after an appointment, they told me to schedule another visit just to get a prescription for a medication I've been taking for ~2 years without issues.
+What's the point of paying for this service when they can't help on demand?<br> :date: __2021-04-17 06:00:47__

 > want to call a doctor and set up an appointment? well it's 2021 and you can't do that anymore. one medical extorts $200 out of you so they can play middleman to a phone call.<br> :date: __2021-04-07 00:36:18__

 > During a pandemic this company forces you to create an account, sign up for a free trial, and download this app just to try and get a vaccine appointment.
 Immoral and putting company & profit before what they claim as their mission: providing care to those who need it.<br> :date: __2021-04-03 22:56:21__